SwapnaSrini/mom-kiosk/README.md

 - [x] Tabbed View of GiveAway, Polls and Events
 - [x] Products Listed under GiveAway tab
-- [x] product Details Page with Image Carousel
+- [x] Product Details Page with Image Carousel
+- [x] Polls and Events Tabs are just placeholders for now
 - [ ] Event creation for playdates
 - [ ] User accounts and authentication